Pubs in Dublin 2

 Restaurant with Pilsener Urquell Tanknova (tank beer).
 Also a selection of industrial beers on draft.

-Famous for having one of the best pints of Guinness in Dublin, they have expanded their tap list.
+Famous for having one of the best pints of Guinness in Dublin, they have expanded their tap list to include a selection of Irish craft beers.

 Historic old pub with large number of taps.
 62 total taps, lots of international beers but a decent selection of Irish Craft brews.